Courses with professional accreditation check that students can work safely and follow the relevant professional codes.

 Before the meeting:

-If you’re on placement, you will have a meeting with a senior academic before a Pre Professional Suitability Panel (PSP) meeting.
+If you’re on placement, you might have a meeting with a senior academic before your pre-PSP to discuss whether you can continue on placement, while the case is investigated.

 If you are not on placement, you will likely be invited to a Pre-Professional Suitability Panel (Pre-PSP) meeting.